rcarmo/HJKLPlugin/README.md

 ## How do I install it?

-If you're brave enough, you can try out a pre-built bundle from the [releases page](https://github.com/rcarmo/HJKLPlugin/releases).
+If you're brave enough, you can try out a pre-built bundle from the [releases page](https://github.com/rcarmo/HJKLPlugin/releases) - just drop the `.bundle` to your `~/Library/Mail/Bundles` folder and restart Mail.

+### Before installing

-Before installing the plug-in, you'll need to make sure that Mail.app's plug-in support is turned on.
-For this, execute the following two commands in Terminal.app:
+Before installing the plug-in, you'll need to make sure that Mail.app's plug-in support is turned on by running the following two commands in Terminal.app:

     defaults write com.apple.mail EnableBundles -bool true
     defaults write com.apple.mail BundleCompatibilityVersion 3

+### Doing it from source

-Then run `sh install.sh` under your own account (i.e., do *not* use `sudo`, under any circumstances!).
+If you're running an older version of Mac OS X, run `sh install.sh` under your own account (i.e., do *not* use `sudo`, under any circumstances!).

 For installing in Mavericks (10.9), you'll also need to have a self-signed certificate in your `login` keychain.
 To create one, follow [this Mac Developer Library article][mdl].